A LOVE STORY

 This is that kind of a love story.

 He married a kind and beautiful woman, Janette Bradshaw Bailey, and had a large family, and when that family was raised, they applied for the opportunity to serve a senior mission.
 With great joy they received the call to serve in the Tongan Mission.
 The Tongan Mission was made up of many small islands in the South Pacific.
 Uncle Jim and Aunt Janette were assigned to the island of Niue (nee-oo-ay), a very small land mass of 12 x 18 miles (about the size of Bear Lake on the Utah/Idaho border).
 The island of Niue is very isolated, many miles from any major island.
-Now it's an exotic, remote, travel destination, served by a weekly flight on Air New Zealand, but in those days, the early '60s, the only transportation on or off the island was by boat.
+Now it's an exotic, although remote, travel destination, served by a weekly flight on Air New Zealand, but in those days, the early '60s, the only transportation on or off the island was by boat.
 The ship came once a month, and left again later the same day.

 In addition to teaching the gospel, Aunt Janette taught the islanders to quilt, and to play the piano for their church meetings, and to use their native fruit to make something completely new and wonderful: banana bread!
 Uncle Jim and Aunt Janette loved the people of Niue, and the islanders loved them.